Mick Jagger “She’s The Boss”

 Unsurprisingly, it has its moments.
 I mean, it is Mick Jagger we’re talking about.
 The title track is a genuinely fun, equally obvious, 80s banger jam to like that I liked in spite of its exceptionlessness.
 And the single, “Just Another Night,” sounds like a very good Stones’ throwaway, which is a very good thing.
 Outside of Jagger’s name recognition, the Stones-iness of “Just Another NIght” is what drove many of the million plus album sales of this record.
 It works ultimately because it sounds like a four piece band playing Blues-based Rock, rather than a thirty-two piece band trying to emulate Prince.

 “Hard Woman” deserves mention if only because it showcases every version of Mick Jagger, vocalist.
 It’s not a particularly great song, but it is a country ballad, a pop song, an adult contemporary song and a funky jam all at once.
 Mick gets to use his “Girl With Faraway Eyes” twang, his clipped crooning, his falsetto and even some scatting.
 It gives us all of Mick — the frontman — but does nothing to resolve the question at the heart of the album: who is this middle-aged rock star outside of The Stones?
 He’s no Neil Young.
 He’s no Michael Jackson.
 Could it be that, away from Keith and Charlie and Ronnie, he’s just a clever, rich guy who’s into women and parties — and, of course, himself?
-Why does that sound so stupid by also so right?
+Why does that sound so stupid but also so right?